Course Information

 Depending on the course you are swimming will determine where you meet the boat for your swim.
 We will provide you with logistics information prior to your swim regarding parking, swim start, and swim finish.

-Length Swims
+Length and Vikingsholm Swims

-True Width and Vikingsholm Swims
+True Width Swims

 Swimmers will meet the boat and be returned to Homewood, CA on the west shore of Lake Tahoe.